Small BusinessMarch 19, 202624 min read

 Integration depth.
 Pre-built integrations with QuickBooks, Xero, Salesforce, or your specific ERP matter more than the number of integrations listed on the pricing page.
 Check whether the integration pushes data in both directions and handles errors gracefully.

 Audit trail.
-For compliance-sensitive workflows — anything touching financial data, contracts, or employee records — a complete record of who processed what, when, and what decisions were made is not optional.
+For compliance-sensitive workflows (anything touching financial data, contracts, or employee records), you need a complete record of who processed what, when, and what decisions were made.

-Most small businesses should use a cloud-hosted solution.
+Cloud vs. Self-Hosted: Most small businesses should use a cloud-hosted solution.
 Easier setup, managed updates, predictable pricing.
-Self-hosted is worth considering only if you handle highly sensitive documents where data sovereignty is a hard requirement — protected health information, privileged legal documents, or strict data residency jurisdictions.
+Self-hosted is worth considering if you handle highly sensitive documents where data sovereignty is a requirement, or operate in a jurisdiction with strict data residency rules (GDPR).
+The key functional difference: in a cloud-hosted setup, your documents are processed on the vendor's infrastructure.
+In a self-hosted setup, everything runs on your own servers and never leaves your environment.

 The biggest mistake small businesses make with document automation is trying to automate everything at once.
 Start with one workflow, get it working well, then expand.